intellifi-nl/push-doc/mqtt_topics.md

 **Important note!** Please try to avoid using these low level messages for integrations witht the brain, they may change without further notice.
 All important events are avaialble on one of the resources.

 ### Alive messages
-We also send out a message when a full HTTP post request has been received from a spot (action is called `request-complete`).
+We also send out a message when a full HTTP post request has been received from a spot (action is called `completed-request`).
 This can be used to check if the spot is still alive.
-Please note that this is also internal information, you can use the earlier mentioned `connect` and `disconnect` to watch for changes in the spot status.
+Please note that this is also internal information, you can use the earlier mentioned `connected` and `disconnected` to watch for changes in the spot status.

 Example:
-* HTTP post has been received from spot 312: request-complete/312
+* HTTP post has been received from spot 312: completed-request/312

 Presences
 ---------

-* create: new presence was created.
+* created: new presence was created.
-* proximity-change: proximity was changed, should also include previous value in the payload so that we also can react on that.
+* changed-proximity: proximity was changed, should also include previous value in the payload so that we also can react on that.
-* delete: presence with given id is now deleted.
+* deleted: presence with given id is now deleted.

 Todo
 ----